nicklambourne/slackblocks/README.md

 Note the `**` operator in front of the `message` object.

 ## Can I use this in my project?
 Yes, please do!
-The code is all open source and BSD-3.0 licensed.
+The code is all open source and dual BSD-3.0 and MIT licensed
+    (use what suits you best).